Community Health Worker Training

 CHWs improve individual and community health and access to care.
 They forge connections where people live, learn, work, play, pray, and age, from the inner city to rural communities.
 CHWs work in 10 roles and across 11 competencies to provide wraparound services and supports to patients.

-CHWs help to address the root of the issues that patients face while also helping to free up valuable time of the clinical care team.
+CHWs help to address the root of the issues that patients face while also contributing to helping the clinical care team improve health outcomes and the efficiency of care delivery.
 CHWs can assist with issues that keep your patients from addressing their health.
-The are perfectly positioned to address the Social Determinants of Health.
+They are perfectly positioned to address the Social Determinants of Health.

 As trusted resources in their communities, CHWs can be instrumental in combatting misinformation, relaying public health messages, and ensuring patients are connected with services.